The Complete Guide to

 The Guide has been researched and compiled by AskRIGHT from information available through public and pay-for-content sources.

-AskRIGHT also contact PAF holders on a regular basis, inviting them to update their contact details, distribution priorities, and other relevant information.
+AskRIGHT also contact PAF/PuAF holders on a regular basis, inviting them to update their contact details, distribution priorities, and other relevant information.

-How up to date is the PAF information?
+How up to date is the PAF/PuAF information?

-The Complete Guide to Australia’s Private Ancillary Funds™ is an ongoing project with a dedicated research team.
-Newly created PAFs and existing PAF information is updated on a regular basis.
-The date each PAF was last updated is detailed on the page of every entry.
-A number of entries also list the date they were last verified by the PAF holder.
+The Guide is an ongoing project with a dedicated research team.
+Newly created funds and existing fund information is updated on a regular basis.
+The date each fund was last updated is detailed on the page of every entry.
+A number of entries also list the date they were last verified by the fund holder.

-PAFs are still a relatively new vehicle for philanthropy, and many PAF trustees are quite private regarding their philanthropic activities.
-This leads to a varying amount of publicly available information regarding PAFs.
+PAFs/PuAFs are still a relatively new vehicle for philanthropy, and many trustees are quite private regarding their philanthropic activities.
+This leads to a varying amount of publicly available information regarding PAFs/PuAFs.
 AskRIGHT frequently research and update the Guide.
-We are committed to ensuring new and updated information about each PAF is included, and regularly provided to subscribers.
+We are committed to ensuring new and updated information about each PAF/PuAF is included, and regularly provided to subscribers.

-What does it mean if an entry states that a PAF supports or funds a specific category? i.e. Welfare
+What does it mean if an entry states that a PAF/PuAF supports or funds a specific category? i.e. Welfare

-This means AskRIGHT has established the PAF has previously provided funding to organisations in this category, or that the PAF holders have personally indicated they support this category.
+This means AskRIGHT has established that the fund has previously provided funding to organisations in this category, or that the fund holders have personally indicated they support this category.

 What is the defined list for categories funded?

-The defined list of categories funded by PAFs is:
+The defined list of categories funded by PAFs/PuAFs is:

 - Industry, Trade and Design